innoave/rincon/rincon/README.md

 ## Which crates should I add as dependencies to my project?

-First choose whether you want to use the lower level [rincon_client API] or higher level [rincon_session_async API].
+First choose whether you want to use the lower level [rincon_client API] or the higher level [rincon_session_async API].
 Both of these APIs are asynchronous.
 That is the methods return `Future`s (of the Tokio project).
 If you prefer a synchronous API you might want to use the [rincon_session API].